Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: changed variables syntax to %variable%.
     Improved - General: improved performance of application startup and detecting cameras.
     Improved - File browser: improved performances of thumbnails view.
+    Improved - File browser: show the second thumbnail by default instead of the first when available.
     Improved - File browser: improved thumbnails layout.
+    Improved - File browser: status bar now shows the folder being browsed.
     Improved - Player: replay windows automatically wake up and bring themselves to front.
     Improved - Player: improved mechanics of switching between single-video player and replay watcher.
     Improved - Player: menus to open replay folder observers on configured capture folders.
     Improved - Player: replay folders support target folders with variables.
     Improved - Player: when picking a folder for replay observer, it is automatically added as a capture folder.
     Improved - Player: continue playback after a jump if we were playing.
+    Improved - Player: show the full path to the video in the tooltip of the infobar.
+    Improved - Player: remember the state of the key image panel at the bottom between sessions.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
     Improved - Annotations: default KVA paths can use custom variables.
     Improved - Annotations: changing the style of a drawing now automatically changes the style preset for the tool.